frisfruitig/ffdice/README.md

 # Raspberry Pi Dice

 A simple, undistributed, Python package that acts as a die.
 Essentially, it's a random number generator (RNG) that can be used for multiple purposes.
-However, this package was created as a side-project aiming to create a fairly simple dice rolling application for the Raspberry Pi Sense Hat.

 ## Getting started